Iteranya/Aina-Discord-Bot/README.md

 1. After running the start script, the local server will be running
 2. Open your browser and go to `http://localhost:5454` to view the gallery of all created websites
 3. Navigate to `http://localhost:5454/site-builder` to access the interactive website builder
+4. Open the settings menu in the bottom right to manage your connection settings
-4. Enter your website description, generate, and edit in real-time!
+5. Enter your website description, generate, and edit in real-time!

 ### Using the Discord Bot
-Once your bot is running and added to your Discord server, you can use the slash commands to create websites directly from Discord.
+Once your Website Builder is running the bot is now functional, you can use the slash commands to create websites directly from Discord.

 ## 🤖 Discord Commands